2100 Ridge Avenue, Room 1030 • Evanston, IL 60201 • 847-859-7883 • email the League

 Off-Board Appointments

-Our organization serves the needs of community through programs such as:
+serving the needs of the community through programs such as:

 The League serves the interests of our members, too,

-with networking opportunities through our monthly luncheons, a chance to be up close and personal with state and local legislators at our annual summer luncheon, getting the buzz on issues through the Intercom newsletter.
+with networking opportunities through meetings and luncheons, drinks & dialogue gatherings with speakers, a chance to be up close and personal with federal, state and local legislators and getting the buzz on issues through the Intercom newsletter.

 Be informed about our organization through this site.
 Contact us with your comments and opinions, and take action to be an informed voter.